is now available! Read about the new features and fixes from November.

 What happens if you want to use Restricted Mode but your favorite extension doesn't support Workspace Trust?
 This can happen if an extension, while useful and functional, isn't being actively maintained and hasn't declared their Workspace Trust support.
 To handle this scenario, you can override the extension's trust state with the extensions.supportUntrustedWorkspaces setting.

-Note: Be careful overriding an extension's Workspace Trust support.
-It may be that the extension author has a good reason for disabling their extension in Restricted Mode.
+Important: Be careful with overriding an extension's Workspace Trust support.
+It's possible that the extension author has a good reason for disabling their extension in Restricted Mode.
 If in doubt, reach out to the extension author or review recent changelogs to get more context.

 Extension support

-Select that link and you will go to your user settings.json file with a new entry for extensions.supportUntrustedWorkspaces.
-This setting takes an object that has a list of extension IDs and their support status and version.
+Select the Edit in settings.json link to manage the list of extension IDs and their support status and version.
 You can select any of your installed extensions via IntelliSense suggestions.

 Below you can see a settings.json entry for the Prettier extension.